ajoz/ajoz.github.io/_posts/2017-09-07-jekyll-linux-issues.markdown

 layout: post
 date: 07-09-2017
 author: Andrzej Jóźwiak
-title: Another adventure with Jekyll - Linux installation
+title: Another adventure with Jekyll - Linux edition
 tags: linux jekyll
 disqus: true
 ---

+Recently I had some changes on my machine: disk, memory, system.
+Especially the last thing ment I needed to install Jekyll again.
+I said to myself "nothing to worry it's not 2007 - it will go smoothly", and it was smooth but only at the begining.

+Everything here is written from a perspective of Ubuntu 17.10, if you use a different distro some of the information might still help you.

-Start with update:
+I need to start with package list update:

 ```
 $ sudo apt-get update
 ```

-Check if you have ruby 2.X.X installed, if not install it.
+Then check if correct ruby version is installed (correct = 2.x.x):

 ```
 $ ruby --version